 When I started using Special Time with my children they just fell in love with it.

-Special Time is a time to let your child explore, be adventurous, do things he wouldn't normally be allowed to do.
-This is his chance to be stronger, wiser, better.
+Special Time is a time to let your child explore, be adventurous, do things they wouldn’t normally be allowed to do.
+This is their chance to be stronger, wiser, better.
 The only real restriction is safety.

 Special Time gives us and our children the opportunity to connect and to show our love and appreciation in a way that is regular without being too time consuming.